 Residents Maintain Autonomy

-In The Hamptons Center for Rehabilitation and Nursing, 14.66% Percentage of Patients
+In The Hamptons Center for Rehabilitation and Nursing, 14.43% of Patients

-Measures the percent of long-term residents that required more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and eating.
+This tells you the percent of residents that required more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could indicate decline of a patient's health.

 Ability to Keep Residents Mobile

-In The Hamptons Center for Rehabilitation and Nursing, 18.82% Percentage of Residents
+In The Hamptons Center for Rehabilitation and Nursing, 4.89% of Residents

 Short-term Care: Rehospitalizations

-In The Hamptons Center for Rehabilitation and Nursing, 18.82 Percentage of Residents Rehospitalized
+In The Hamptons Center for Rehabilitation and Nursing, 4.89% of Residents Rehospitalized

-This tells you the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is usually a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This indicates the number of rehospitalizations per thousand days of short-term patient care.
+There is generally a correlation between reduced hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits

-In The Hamptons Center for Rehabilitation and Nursing, 8.77 Percentage of Patients
+In The Hamptons Center for Rehabilitation and Nursing, 7.69% of Patients

 Short-term Care: Facilitates Functional Improvement

-In The Hamptons Center for Rehabilitation and Nursing, 74.71% Percentage of Resident
+In The Hamptons Center for Rehabilitation and Nursing, 81.76% of Resident

-This indicates the percent of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+This datapoint is a measure of the percentage of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some would argue that this is a reliable measure of rehabilitation services.

 - Peconic Bay Medical CenterAcute Care Hospitals 14.3 miles away1300 Roanoke Avenue Riverhead New York 11901Voluntary non-profit - Private(631) 548-6000